+For the three months ended March 31, 2017, dividends paid to stockholders totaled approximately \$20.7 million.
+Additionally, for the three months ended March 31, 2017, the Operating Partnership made distributions of approximately \$2.1 million to the non-controlling interest OP Unitholders.
+On a consolidated basis, cash flows from operations for the same period totaled approximately \$39.6 million.
 For the three months ended March 31, 2016, dividends paid to stockholders totaled approximately \$18.1 million.
+Additionally, for the three months ended March 31, 2016, the Operating Partnership made distributions of approximately \$19.1 million.
 Additionally, for the three months ended March 31, 2016, the Operating Partnership made distributions of approximately \$1.9 million to the non-controlling interest OP Unitholders.
 On a consolidated basis, cash flows from operations for the same period totaled approximately \$35.5 million.
-For the three months ended March 31, 2015, dividends paid to stockholders totaled approximately \$16.0 million.
-Additionally, for the three months ended March 31, 2015, the Operating Partnership made distributions of approximately \$666,000 to the non-controlling interest OP Unitholders.
-On a consolidated basis, cash flows from operations for the same period totaled approximately CP Unitholders.
-On a consolidated basis, cash flows from operations for the same period totaled approximately \$28.7 million.
-In the future, it is expected that the cash flows from stabilized properties will be sufficient to cover the dividends paid to stockholders.

-Potential future sources of capital for the Company include debt and equity issuances.
+Potential future sources of capital include equity issuances and distributions from the Operating Partnership.